Cleaning Lighting Fixtures

 How to Clean Lamp Shades

-The secret to keeping lamp shades clean is to dust them weekly.
-Once grime builds up, it gets more challenging to remove, especially on more delicate shades such as parchment or fabric.
+Once grime builds up, removing it becomes more challenging, especially on more delicate shades such as parchment or fabric.
 Here's how to clean lampshades by type:

 - Beaded shades: Vacuum regularly to prevent dust buildup.
 Wipe occasionally with a damp cloth.